Septic Tank Pumping and Cleaning ServicesGot A Septic Problem? Contact Atlanta, Georgia's # 1 Plumber

 - Cat litter

-Drain field Maintenance
+Drain Cleaning and Maintenance

 The septic tank drain field is an integral part of your septic system, responsible for removing any contaminants from liquids that might emerge from your tank.
 Remember that it, too, needs to be maintained.
 As a rule of thumb:

-- Never park on your drain field
+- Never park on your leach field

-- Never drive on your drain field
+- Never drive on your leach field

 - Avoid planting trees nearby whose roots will grow into your system